syed-salman-technoforte/pre-registration/README.md

         _config-url_: `http://localhost:51000` (Url of the config server*)

 1. Note that you will have to run the dependent services like kernel-config-server to run any service successfully.

+## PreReg in Sandbox
+To deploy Pre-registration on Kubernetes cluster using Dockers refer to [mosip-infra](https://github.com/mosip/mosip-infra/tree/1.2.0-rc2/deployment/v3)

 # Configuration
 Refer to the [configuration guide](docs/configuration.md).